Bir Hospital

-Bir Hospital (बीर अस्पताल) is the oldest and one of the busiest hospitals in Nepal.
-It is located at the center of Kathmandu city.
-The hospital is run by the National Academy of Medical Sciences, a government agency since 2003.
+Bir Hospital (बीर अस्पताल) is the oldest district general hospital is located in Kathmandu, Nepal.
+Bir Hospital is one of the busiest hospitals in Nepal.
+Bir Hospital is the one of teaching hospital by National Academy of Medical Sciences, a government agency since 2003.

 The hospital provides medical and surgical treatments.
-It current has a capacity of 535 beds.
+It current has a capacity of 960 beds.
 It provides some post graduate medical training e.g. general surgery, internal medicine, orthopedic surgery, pathology etc.